The Hogg Family and Houston

 The Hogg Family and Houston: Philanthropy and the Civic Ideal is a 2009 non-fiction book by Kate Sayen Kirkland, published by the University of Texas Press.
-It discusses the Hogg family and its philanthropic efforts towards the city of Houston as well as its place in the Progressivism movement.
+It discusses the Hogg family and its philanthropic efforts towards the city of Houston, Texas as well as its place in the progressivism movement.

 Background

 Kirkland originates from Houston and is a historian.